1. Alabama (8-0 overall, 5-0 SEC)

 5. Texas A&M (7-2, 3-2)

 Is Johnny Manziel the Heisman front-runner?
-Nope, and it's not because of anything he hasn't done on the field, where he's simply been the best and most entertaining player in the country.
+Nope, he's not, and it's not because of anything he's done on the field, where he's simply been the best and most entertaining player in the country.
 In truth, Johnny Football's off-the-field antics aren't even hurting him too much.
-Nope, Johnny Canadian Football League's hopes for a Heisman repeat have been quashed by (a) huge interest surges in Marcus Mariota and Jameis Winston, two quarterbacks who have their teams in the BCS mix; (b) the fact that Johnny Merchandise is chasing the image of last year's roller-coaster ride of football frenzy and freedom that was fabulous; and (c) there's a very real chance that Johnny Signature is not even the best player on his team.
+Nope, Johnny Canadian Football League's Heisman hopes to repeat have been quashed by a) huge interest surges in front-runners Marcus Mariota and Jameis Winston, two quarterbacks who have their teams in the BCS mix; b) the fact that Johnny Merchandise is chasing the image of last year's roller coaster ride of football frenzy; c) there's avery real chance that Johnny Signature is not even the best player on his team.
 Receiver Mike Evans is just that good.

 Saturday: vs. Mississippi State, 3:30 (CBS)

 6. South Carolina (7-2, 5-2)